Flair Software

-Casual Arts, formerly known as Flair Software, is a British video game developer and publisher of the 1990s that developed and published games for the Amiga, Amiga CD32, Atari ST, Commodore 64, DOS, PlayStation, Sega Saturn and SNES.
-It was set up by Colin Courtney in 1990 after his previous company, Tynesoft, went bankrupt.
+Casual Arts, formerly known as Flair Software, is a British video game developer and publisher of the 1990s that developed and published games for the Amiga, CD32, Atari ST, Commodore 64, MS-DOS, PlayStation, Saturn, and Super NES.
+It was founded by Colin Courtney in 1990 after his previous company, Tynesoft, went bankrupt.
 It retained Tynesoft's MicroValue brand and published Elvira: The Arcade Game which had originally been scheduled for publication by Tynesoft.

-The company is mainly associated with popular and colorful Amiga games such as Trolls, Oscar, and Whizz.
-In 1993 platformer Oscar was bundled with Millennium's Diggers as a launch bundle for the Amiga CD32 and it was considered one of the mascot games for the system.
+The company is mainly associated with and colorful Amiga games such as Trolls, Oscar, and Whizz.
+In 1993, platformer Oscar was bundled with Millennium's Diggers as a launch bundle for the Amiga CD32 and it was considered one of the mascot games for the system.
 Flair Software's 1994 fighting game Dangerous Streets (that was a pack-in game for the CD32 later in its lifespan) is generally considered one of the worst games of all time.